RobertoPirrone/digitaltechne/src/docs/docs/USER_MANUAL/artwork_mark/artwork_mark.rst

     * select from the second pull down menu the artwork side (front, back or frame)
     * select from the third pull down menu the drop position

-At the end of this blockchain operation a green check mark will appear in the opera documentation

 .. image:: ./artwork_mark.png
-  :width: 800
+  :width: 400
   :alt: Dossier

+At the end of this blockchain operation a green check mark will appear in the opera documentation